-I wrote parts of this in 2008, so all the “yesterdays” and “last weeks” are a little off.
+I wrote parts of this in 2008 and other years, so all the “yesterdays” and “last weeks” are a little off.
 This year’s update is at the very bottom.

 Wow.
 That’s about all I can say.
 Yesterday was possibly the best day of my life since I started getting Cushing’s symptoms, and that was over 25 years ago.
 A quarter of a century of feeling exhausted, fatigued.
 A quarter of my life spent taking naps and sleeping.